casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/index.md

 ---
 title: Introduction
-slug: /counter
+slug: /counter-testnet
 ---

-# A Counter Contract Tutorial
+# A Counter on the Testnet

-In this tutorial, we introduce an application on the chain -- the counter contract.
-This tutorial is a straightforward contract that maintains a counter variable.
-The goal is to introduce you to the process of deploying and using a contract on Testnet, the test network.
-Once you are familiar with this process, the next step will be to write your smart contracts.
+This tutorial installs a simple counter contract on the Casper Testnet.
+The contract is straightforward and simply maintains a counter variable.
+If you want to learn to send deploys to a local Casper Network, you can follow a [similar tutorial](/dapp-dev-guide/tutorials/counter/index.md) and work with NCTL.
+Once you are familiar with this process, the next step will be to write more practical smart contracts.

 - [Tutorial Overview](overview.md)
 - [Important Commands](commands.md)